13pratham/Flight-Price-Prediction/README.md

 # Flight Price Prediction
-Download the project and run the .pyinb file in the jupyter notebook
+Download the project and run the .ipynb file in the jupyter notebook